mxwllslvr/creating-virtual-machines-in-the-cloud/README.md

 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%">

-# Deploying Windows and Linux Virtual Machines in Microsoft Azure
+# Creating Virtual Machines in the Cloud

 This guide provides a structured procedure for provisioning Windows and Linux virtual machines (VMs) within Microsoft Azure.
 Mastery of this process is essential for professionals managing cloud-based IT infrastructure.